It’s pretty much impossible to fully explain what “SoCal culture” is to outsiders. End of story.

 Noon Goons FW17

-For us at The Hundreds editorial staff (hi guys, it’s me, your editor, Alina Nguyen), growing up entrenched in the strange suburbs of Southern California’s South Bay and Orange County, Noon Goons feels like home.
+For us, here, growing up entrenched in the strange suburbs of Southern California’s South Bay and Orange County, Noon Goons feels like home.

 For you transplants who don’t know what Costa Mesa is, we’re talking about the SoCal scumbags and slackers littering the coastline and fringes of inland.
 The pool skaters and the 24/7 surfers from beach bumfuck towns.
 The youth scene in these same cities and ports decades past birthed bands like Black Flag and Circle Jerks (Hermosa Beach), T.S.O.L.
 (Long Beach), to acts like Minutemen (San Pedro with its Bukowski-reading punks), and others that could’ve only come from Orange County like Social Distortion (Fullerton) and Agent Orange (first band to fuse punk rock and surf music).
 Especially in Orange County, the counterculture of its cities has a storied history of pushing back against greater Los Angeles and its ideals.
 When punk went Hollywood and major label, OC punk went hardcore, preserving its anarchist and DIY mentality.